 What is gerrymandering?

 Every 10 years, North Carolina’s congressional and legislative voting districts are redrawn to account for population changes shown in the latest U.S. census.
-That’s called redistricting, and it’s happening this year.
+That’s called redistricting.

 But when politicians abuse redistricting and manipulate our voting maps to unfairly cling to their power, that’s called gerrymandering.
 For decades, politicians have gerrymandered our voting maps in North Carolina.